 Overview

-The Tam Institute for Jewish Studies (TIJS) provides awards and grants to undergraduate and graduate students to support activities that enrich the academic experience, such as study abroad, intensive language training, and travel for research or participation in conferences and workshops.
+The Tam Institute for Jewish Studies (TIJS) awards grants to undergraduate and graduate students to support activities that enrich the academic experience, such as study abroad, intensive language training, and travel for research or participation in conferences and workshops.
 Grants for other purposes related to a student’s course of study will be considered on a case-by-case basis.

 How Can I Apply?